ok-coder1/kivy-fidget-app/README.md

 # kivy-fidget-app
-This is a fidget app made using Python.
+This is a fidget app made using Python and the module Kivy.